Ellen Travolta: Personal life

-Travolta has been a longtime performer and supporter of the Coeur d'Alene Summer Theatre where she appeared in a production of Hello, Dolly! in the Coeur d'Alene Summer Theatre in 2000 and 2012 playing the star role opposite her husband's portrayal of Horace Vandergelder.
+Travolta has been a longtime performer and supporter of the Coeur d'Alene Summer Theatre where she appeared in a production of Hello, Dolly! in 2000 and 2012 playing the star role opposite her husband's portrayal of Horace Vandergelder.
 The theatre is the beneficiary of the Helen Burke Travolta Memorial fund, established in honor of Travolta's mother.
 Travolta has stated, "My mother was the beginning of all of this for us.
 She loved the theater, and she was always involved with the community theater and she encouraged all of us to be in it."

 Travolta married James Fridley in May 1964.
 They had two children, a son, actor Tom Fridley and a daughter, Molly Allen Ritter.

 Travolta and Fridley divorced in 1977.
 She then married actor Jack Bannon on April 9, 1983.
 In 1994, the couple moved to Coeur d'Alene, Idaho.
 They remained together until Bannon's death in 2017.